 Generally speaking, Aloha POS reviews from happy customers tend to focus on how user-friendly this POS system option is.
 Employees are able to ring up customers quickly and accurately.
 Plus, Aloha point of sale systems are able to handle more complicated orders like split tabs or checks by seat.

 On top of that, because so many restaurants, bars, and cafés use Aloha POS systems, most employees you hire will be familiar with the ins and outs of the Aloha POS manual.
-Consequently, you won’t necessarily need to worry about setting up a thorough Aloha POS training for every new employee you onboard, especially if you tend to hire based on previous experience.
+Consequently, you won’t necessarily need to worry about setting up a thorough restaurant POS system training for every new employee you onboard, especially if you tend to hire based on previous experience.

 All in all, because Aloha restaurant POS systems are so widely used across the industry, the main advantages that they come with will derive from that ubiquity.

 However, for every happy customer writing an Aloha POS review, there are also quite a few unhappy customers doing the same thing.
-So, what do negative Aloha reviews tend to focus on?
+So, what do negative Aloha POS reviews tend to focus on?

 First, and perhaps most importantly, many negative Aloha POS reviews complain about Aloha prices.
 Though there are very few details on Aloha POS prices online—including on the NCR website—it is worth noting that many customers say they are unhappy with the pricing.

 Another pain point that many users seemed to encounter is with Aloha POS support.
 Many reviewers say they were unsatisfied with the service they received from Aloha support staff.
 So, if you anticipate needing help with setting up or optimizing your new Aloha point of sale system, these complaints are something to keep in mind before purchasing one.

 Overall, the main focus of most negative reviews that customers leave about Aloha POS systems is that the support doesn’t measure up to the cost that the Aloha POS entails.
 As a result, most Aloha complaints will cite both of these downsides.